aws-quickstart/cdk-eks-blueprints/docs/addons/secrets-store.md

 const secretsStoreAddOn = new SecretsStoreAddOn();
 const addOns: Array<ClusterAddOn> = [ secretsStoreAddOn ];

+/* Setup application team with secrets
+ * Here we are generating a new SecretManager secret for AuthPassword
+ * We are also looking up a pre-existing secret in Parameter Store called GITHUB_TOKEN */

-// Setup application team with secrets export class TeamBurnham extends ApplicationTeam {
+export class TeamBurnham extends ApplicationTeam {
     constructor(scope: Construct) {
         super({